 One: Failure to file notice of a blackout period.

+ERISA reporting and disclosure requirements can be daunting.
 Retirement plans must provide a notice to plan participants if the participants’ ability to direct their investments in the will be limited for three or more business days.
 The plan’s failure to provide such a notice may result in the plan fiduciaries being responsible for any potential investment losses for the period of “blackout.”

 Two: Failure to include, with Form 5500, an independent qualified public accountant’s opinion (where required).

 Most retirement plans, with over 100 participants at the beginning of the plan year and certain welfare plans, must provide an independent qualified public accountant’s opinion with Form 5500.
 The failure to provide the accountant’s opinion (which is contained in the financial audit of the plan attached to the Form 5500) can mean that the entire filing is incomplete and could be rejected by the DOL (triggering late filing penalties).

 Three: Small welfare plan reporting exception.